-The Tsi148 System Failure Enable (SFAILEN) bit controls the assertion of the Tsi148 System Fail Output (SFAIL0) signal.
+The Tsi148 System Failure Enable (SFAILEN) bit controls the assertion of the Tsi148 System Fail Output (SFAILO) signal.
+The only exception to this is when the Auto Slot ID method of assigning the CR/CSR base address is being implemented (as described in Section 5.4.3 on page 135).
 The initial value of the SFAILEN bit can be configured at power-up reset through the SFAILEN\RV power-up option.
 Additionally, a value can be programmed by software in the Control and Status register.

-The Board Fail (BDFAIL\) signal, along with the SFAILEN bit, determine if Tsi148 generates the SFAILO signal.
-The Board Fail signal (BDFAIL\) can be generated either through software, by writing to the Board Fail bit (BRDFL) in the VMEbus Status register (see Section 10.4.35 on page 259), or by external logic on the board.
+The Board Fail (BDFAIL\) signal, along with the SFAILEN bit, determine if the Tsi148 generates the SFAILO signal, in all cases except for the case where the Auto Slot ID method is being implemented.
+The Board Fail signal (BDFAIL\) can be generated either through software, by writing to the Board Fail bit (BRDFL) in the VMEbus Status register (see Section 10.4.35 on page 261), or by external logic on the board.